TheCSharpAcademy/CodeReviews.Console.Phonebook/Phonebook.javedkhan2k2/README.md

 * Expand the app by creating categories of contacts (i.e. Family, Friends, Work, etc).
 * What if you want to send not only e-mails but SMS?

+## How to run the Application

+Microsoft [Secret Manager](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows) is used to store and retrieve Database, Email and SMS ([Twilio](https://www.twilio.com/en-us) is used for testing purpose) credentials.
+To run the application set the below secrets.

+* DatabaseUserID
+* DatabasePassword
+* twilioAccountSid
+* twilioAuthToken
+* twilioNumber
+* senderEmail
+* senderPassword
+* smtpHost (for outlook smtp.office365.com
+and for google use smtp.gmail.com)
+* smtpPort (in most cases it is 587)

+If any of the above secrets are not set, the program will not run.

+## Application Usage

+Users can add/delete/edit/update contacts and contacts categories using the Main menu.